modaniharsh-iiitb/c-project-library-management/README.md

 If the user wants to cancel the operation, they can enter -1 as the book ID.

 ```
+> 4
+Enter the ID of the book you want to issue (enter -1 to cancel): 6
+Book issued successfully.
 ```

 **Note:** One member can issue only up to 5 copies at a time.